pulumi/registry/themes/default/content/registry/packages/auth0/installation-configuration.md

     ```

 Remember to pass `--secret` when setting `auth0:clientId` and `auth0:clientSecret` so that it is properly encrypted.
 The complete list of
-configuration parameters is in the [Auth0 Pprovider README](https://github.com/pulumi/pulumi-auth0/blob/master/README.md).
+configuration parameters is in the [Auth0 Provider README](https://github.com/pulumi/pulumi-auth0/blob/master/README.md).